 Two Essential Minerals That Could Be Harming Your Health

-A tantalizing new theory says that an excess of two common minerals—iron and copper—may be behind some cases of Alzheimer’s
+A tantalizing new theory says that an excess of two common minerals—iron and copper—may be behind some cases of Alzheimer’s and heart disease.

 A tantalizing new theory says that an excess of two common minerals—iron and copper—may be behind some cases of Alzheimer’s and heart disease.
 These minerals are essential for good health, but, says geneticist George J. Brewer, MD, of the University of Michigan in Ann Arbor, a surplus may increase oxidant damage to cells, raising the risk of disease.
 It’s clear that most Americans over 50 get a glut of these minerals (in fact, older men consume more than double the recommended dietary allowance of iron).
 Are they really making people sick?
 Not yet known, says nutrition researcher Richard Wood, PhD, of the University of Massachusetts, Amherst—but he and other experts agree that if you’re over 50, it’s worth taking some easy steps to reduce your intake: